 - 1. Park the unloaded vehicle on a level surface.
 With the ignition on and all doors closed, allow the vehicle to stand for several minutes so that it can level. - 2.
-Measure the height of a reference point on the front and rear bumpers at the center of the vehicle. - 3.
-Attach the trailer to the vehicle and adjust the hitch equalizers so that the front bumper height is within $\frac{1}{2}$ " (13 mm) of the reference point.
+Measure the height of a reference point on the front and rear bumpers at the center of the vehicle.

+3. Attach the trailer to the vehicle and adjust the hitch equalizers so that the front bumper height is within 1⁄2" (13 mm) of the reference point.
 After proper adjustment, the rear bumper should be no higher than in Step 2.

-Note: Adjusting an equalizing hitch so the rear bumper of the vehicle is higher than it was unloaded will defeat the function of the load equalizing hitch and may cause unpredictable handling.
+Note: Adjusting a weight distributing hitch so the rear bumper of the vehicle is higher than it was unloaded will defeat the function of the weight distributing hitch and may cause unpredictable handling.